patherlkd/easy-pair-table-lammps/README.md

     * Users can then simply copy commands from the -- automatically generated -- pair_write input script into their simulation script.

-The automatic check involves automatically running LAMMPS with pair_write and plotting a comparison of your original table (of potential energy and force) against what LAMMPS sees (see below from the Lennard Jones (LJ) make_pairstyle_example_LJ.py example).
+The automatic check involves automatically running LAMMPS with pair_write and plotting a comparison of your original table (of potential energy and force) against what LAMMPS sees (see below for examples).
 A text file containing the relative differences is generated (again automatically), helping you to gain a numerical estimate on reliability.

 ![Plot](Examples.png?raw=true "Title")

-This tool is currently has been tested with style = linear and spline.
+This tool has been tested with style = linear and spline.
 Other options (RSQ and BITMAP etc.) can be introduced through minor edits to create_lammps_pairstyle_table.py.

 ## How to contribute?

+* Suggest a pair_potential to add into the potentials_for_lammps.py

 * If you have used this tool and want to add your potential, then send  the python code for such a potential along with the potential and force test plots to luke.davis@ucl.ac.uk.
 Then I will add it to the potentials_for_lammps.py.